 German online shoppers particularly love buying clothing and footwear online.
 The same is true for buying movies online.
 Meanwhile, shoppers from the UK are more likely to buy food online both in absolute and relative terms.
 Spanish and Italian e-customers are relatively more likely to buy sports and leisure products online.
 Online Shoppers from Poland, on the other hand, are relatively more prone to buy children’s items compared to other nations.

-By these examples, you see that there are big differences in what people from each country are used to buy online.
+From these examples, you see that there are big differences in what people from each country are used to buying online.
 Keep that in mind before you make a decision on where to sell first.

 If you have checked for the demand for your products in the respective countries, you’ve set the basis.
 Next, you need your online shop to be visible.